sanjhchhatrasal/Gymate/README.md

 5. Open Gymate in your browser at `http://localhost:5173`.

-## Contributing
+## Contributing 🤝

 Contributions to Gymate are welcome!
 If you have suggestions, feature requests, or bug reports, please open an issue or submit a pull request.

-## License
+## License 📝

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/sanjhchhatrasal/Gymate/blob/main/LICENSE) file for details.

 ---

-Feel free to adjust the content or add more sections as needed for your project's README!
+Feel free to adjust the content or add more emojis as you see fit!